Vietnam.vn - Nền tảng quảng bá Việt Nam

 Living a nomadic life, wandering around without being anchored by any parent star, their origins have long puzzled scientists .

-But a research team from the University of Zurich (Switzerland), Shanghai Astronomical Observatory, the University of Hong Kong (China) and the University of California Santa Cruz (USA) has found a possible mechanism that could give birth to this "monster" planet.
+But a research team from the University of Zurich (Switzerland), the Shanghai Astronomical Observatory, the University of Hong Kong (China) and the University of California Santa Cruz (USA) has found a possible mechanism that could give birth to this type of "monster" planet.

 Wandering planets are found in large numbers in young star clusters, for example Trapezium in the constellation Orion.

-In stellar nurseries like Trapezium, young stars are still surrounded by protoplanetary disks, much like our Sun was when it was a "newborn".
+In stellar nurseries like Trapezium, young stars still have intact protoplanetary disks surrounding them, much like our Sun when it was a "baby".

 As the two disks separate, this bridge collapses into dense filaments, which then break apart into compact cores.
 These are the seeds of PMO.